TengMichael/battery-charging-data-of-on-road-electric-vehicles/README.md

 The charging data of battery packs for 20 commercial electric vehicles are contributed to be publically avaiable.
 Each #x represents the data of a vehicle, and the time span of the data is over two years, around 29 months.

-'The codes for capacity extraction and visualization have been uploaded.'
+`The codes for capacity extraction and visualization have been uploaded.`

 If you use this data set to do other researches, you need to cite this paper.